Lucio was the one who asked if he wasn’t interested in seeing any indoor pro volleyball game.

 They took their seats (Lucio guided them to the best ones still available) and they waited for the game to start.
 Hinata didn’t know much about any of the teams playing, so he decided to cheer for the one hosting, something called Sesc.

-“Hey, do you know who’s there?”
+“Hey, do you know who’s that?”
 Lucio asked to him, pointing out a middle-age coach.

 Hinata looked confused to him, why should he know?
 The guy was a coach, so if he had played internationally it must have been years ago and he had to admit that he didn’t know much about old volleyball players (that had earned him so many fights with Kageyama).